CLIP-ViT Models for Open Vocabulary Image Classification¶

 To use these models, you can load them from the Transformers library as follows:

-load vision backbone
+Load vision backbone directly:

 from transformers import CLIPVisionModel